drpengu/drpengu/README.md

 - 👋 Hi, I’m @drpengu
-- 👀 I’m interested in programming cs:go chairs.
 - 🌱 I’m currently learning C++.
 - 💞️ If you are willing to teach me, I can work on anything!
-- 📫 How to reach me: 𝔞𝔲𝔱𝔲𝔪𝔫#2673
+- 📫 How to reach me: autumn2p on discord. cooperhudson36@gmail.com